-The two, three, and four bedroom Ambassador Apartments are available to single students age 21 and older.
-Built in 2012, these unfurnished apartments boast hardwood floors, granite counter tops, spacious living areas, onsite laundry, community room, secure bike storage, and many environmentally conscientious construction features.
+In the Ambassador, single students of the same gender ages 21 and up share two-, three-, and four-bedroom apartments.
+Built in 2012, these unfurnished units boast hardwood floors, granite counter tops, spacious living areas, onsite laundry, community room, secure bike storage, and many environmentally conscientious construction features.
 All utilities and Wi-Fi are included in the per room rate.
 The agreement term covers both fall and spring semesters.
-Ambassador housing is prioritized as follows: